serverspan/Linux-Auto-Update-Script/README.md

 2. Verify network connectivity to SMTP server
 3. Check if `curl` is installed
 4. Review logs for SMTP errors
+5. Run with `-v` flag to see detailed output

 ### Script Not Running from Cron

 1. Check cron logs: `grep CRON /var/log/syslog`
 2. Ensure script has proper permissions
 3. Check for PATH issues in the cron environment
+4. Try running with `-v` flag to identify issues

 ### Updates Not Being Applied

 1. Check `/var/log/auto-update.log` for errors
 2. Verify the script is detecting the correct package manager
 3. Check if the user running the script has sufficient permissions
+4. Run with `-vv` flag to get maximum diagnostic information

 ## Security Considerations